presnick/ProgramsInformationPeople/_sources/Functions/Returningavaluefromafunction.rst

 **Check your understanding**

-.. mchoicemf:: test_questionfunctions_2_1
+.. mchoice:: test_questionfunctions_2_1
    :answer_a: You should never use a print statement in a function definition.
    :answer_b: You should not have any statements in a function after the return statement.
 Once the function gets to the return statement it will immediately stop executing the function.
    :answer_c: You must calculate the value of x+y+z before you return it.
    :answer_d: A function cannot return a number.
-   :correct: b
    :feedback_a: Although you should not mistake print for return, you may include print statements inside your functions.
    :feedback_b: This is a very common mistake so be sure to watch out for it when you write your code!
    :feedback_c: Python will automatically calculate the value x+y+z and then return it in the statement as it is written
    :feedback_d: Functions can return any legal data, including (but not limited to) numbers, strings, lists, dictionaries, etc.
+   :correct: b

    What is wrong with the following function definition: